samsond/samsond.github.io/_posts/2025-12-19-rolling-updates-math-not-magic.md

 - Maximum running:   3 + 1 = 4 Pods
 ```

-Important: maxUnavailable floors to 0.
-With only 3 replicas, 25% of 3 is 0.75, which floors to 0.
-This means all 3 Pods must remain available at all times.
-However, Kubernetes has a fencepost safeguard: if both maxUnavailable and maxSurge resolve to 0 (meaning no pods could transition and the rollout would stall), maxUnavailable is forced to 1.
-In this example, since maxSurge > 0, the rollout can proceed even with maxUnavailable = 0—new pods start first, and old pods are only terminated after new ones are available.
+`maxUnavailable` floors to 0 when the percentage calculates below 1.
+Here, 25% of 3 equals 0.75, which floors to 0.
+All 3 Pods must remain available simultaneously.
+Kubernetes enforces a safeguard: if both fields resolve to 0, the rollout would stall (no pods could transition).
+In that case, `maxUnavailable` is forced to 1.
+Here, since `maxSurge = 1 > 0`, new Pods can start before old ones terminate, allowing the rollout to proceed.

-### Example 3: 5 Replicas (The Different-Rounding Case)
+### Example 3: 5 Replicas (Asymmetry Visible)

 ```
 replicas:        5